 Is acupuncture safe?

 Yes.
 Legally acupuncture must be performed by a Veterinary Surgeon who will have a good knowledge of anatomy and care.
-There have been no official reports of problems in animals.
+There have been no official reports of problems in animals due to acupuncture.

 There are very few cases in which we would need to be additionally cautious about using acupuncture, but your veterinary acupuncturist will advise you of these.